Wirtix/ChessGameMM/README.md

 # Chess Game
 ## HOW TO USE:

-1.Download and Unzip
+1. Download and Unzip

-2.pip install requirements.txt
+2. pip install requirements.txt

-3.open Main.py with ur IDE and just run and play!
+3. Open Main.py with ur IDE and just run and play!

 ## Desc:
 This is game based on Checkers game from online tutorial.
 I decided to not use any library focused on chess and do moves by myself.